-The GTLSCA performs a regular annual review of the provisions of the official version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum to determine whether the GTLSCA CPS needs to be amended.
+GTLSCA performs a regular annual review of the provisions of the official version of the Baseline Requirements, and an assessment is made to determine if this CPS needs to be amended.
 The GTLSCA shall indicate that the review or the change to the GTLSCA CPS has been completed by incrementing the version number and adding a dated changelog entry.
 In the event that the SSL/TLS issuance and management regulations in the GTLSCA CPS conflict with the forum regulations, the regulations issued by the CA/Browser shall prevail and the GTLSCA CPS shall be modified accordingly.
 The amended version shall be implemented following approval by the GTLSCA.
-The amendment method is as follows.